bu-cnso/git-introduction/personal_project.md

  hint: See the 'Note about fast-forwards' in 'git push --help' for details.
 ```

-*Note that this `git push` command is a little more complicated than usual.
+*Note that this is a little complicated than the usual `git push`.
+Because
-Because `laptop/master` != `master`, we have to specify the remote name, local
+`laptop/master` ≠ `master`, we have to specify the remote name, local branch,
-branch, and remote branch.*
+and remote branch.
+This is messiness caused by the simulation.
+Sorry.*

 It asks us to pull first, so we pull: